develax/RazorExpress/README.md

 ===
 Missing semicolon
 ---
 Some developers have a habit of not putting a semicolon at the end of JavaScript code lines.
-This is a personal matter of course, although not considered good form. **As for JavaScript in the Razor-Express engine, a semicolon at the end of JavaScript expressions is strictly required!** If you do not follow this requirement, there may be cases when Razor isn't able to understand your instructions and throws a pretty vague error.
+This is a personal matter of course, although not considered good form. **As for JavaScript in the Razor-Express engine templates, a semicolon at the end of JavaScript expressions is strictly required!** If you do not follow this requirement, there may be cases when Razor isn't able to understand your instructions and throws a pretty vague error.
 Let's take a look at this example.

 ```JS
 // Semicolon is missed at the end of the line of code "var text = i * i".